 If you plan to stay in York (which I highly recommend) then pick up a rental car on the outskirts of the city so you don’t have to put up with York traffic as it can be a real hassle.

-There are trains running to and from Whitby but be aware you might have to make a change or two depending on where you’re coming from.
+Trains are running to and from Whitby but be aware you might have to make a change or two depending on where you’re coming from.

 York to Whitby – A regular service is available but choose your times carefully as a journey from York can take between 2.5 – 3.5 hours (with a change in Middlesbrough).
 York – Whitby.

 Getting Around Whitby

 Whitby is a pretty small town and you can easily get to most Whitby attractions by walking.
 Whitby Abbey is a bit of a climb up but it can be done if you take your time.
 There’s also a great hop-on hop-off bus where you can see all the major sites.

 The bus’s local guides will take you on an informative trip around Whitby – you can hop on and off the sightseeing tour as many times as you like – whilst you enjoy magnificent seascapes and experience Whitby’s narrow winding streets as the open-top bus climbs steeply up to the impressive ruins and visitor facilities of Whitby Abbey.